TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   Notice the usage of prime number.
 We could have chosen any number we wanted, but prime numbers are even better to introduce less hash codes that are divisible by the same bucket length, which will make collisions less likely to happen.
 </div>

-Even tho we reworked our hash function, there is always the possibility for collisions, especially that we have a finite amount of buckets.
-There is no way to eliminate collisions entirely, but we try to minimize them as much as possible.
+Even though we reworked our hash function to avoid the `"Sara"/"raSa"` collision, there is always the possibility for collisions.
+Because we have a finite number of buckets, there is no way to eliminate collisions entirely.
+But we can try to minimize them as much as possible.

 #### Dealing with collisions